darksidelemm/cusf_predictor_wrapper/README.md

 New wind models become available approximately every 6 hours, approximately 4 hours after the model's nominal time (i.e. the 00Z model becomes available around 04Z).
 Information on the status of the GFS model generation is available here: http://www.nco.ncep.noaa.gov/pmb/nwprod/prodstat_new/

 ## 5. Using the Predictor
+(Note: This section is intended for users within to run predictions from within their own software.
+If you are just installing this library for use with chasemapper, you can skip all of this!)

 The basic usage of the predictor from within Python is as follows:
 ```
 import datetime